370 Years Ago

 The Magistrate raised an eyebrow.
 “Are you telling me you won’t do it?”

 “No,” Egil said, glancing briefly at Bellona.
 “I’m just saying she’s too young for training to do her any good.
 Or the rest of us, for that matter.
 She’ll just get in the way and waste my time.”

 “You don’t decide what’s a waste of your time; we do.
-Train her,” the Magistrate said, already turning to leave.
-He didn’t so much as glance Bellona’s way before heading back upstairs, toward the prison.
+Train her,” the Magistrate said.

 Egil closed his eyes, clenched his jaw.
 At his sides, his hands balled into fists.
-For a moment, it seemed he might go after the Magistrate.
+For a moment, Bellona wondered if he would go after the Magistrate.
 But the sounds of the Magistrate’s footsteps soon faded, and so did the tension in Egil’s shoulders.

 “Come on,” Egil said with a sigh.
 “I’ll take you to your new room.”